weliveindetail/WinDbg-Samples/TargetComposition/SymBuilder/Readme.txt

     LiveRanges Object
     -----------------
-        Add               [Add(rangeOffset, rangeSize, locDesc) - Adds a new live range for the variable within its containing function.
+        Add               [Add(rangeOffset, rangeSize, locExpr) - Adds a new live range for the variable within its containing function.
 All offsets are function relative]

 Note that the live range offsets are function relative and must be within the bounds of the function.
 The present extension also verifies that no two live ranges for the same variable overlap.
-Location descriptions given by the "locDesc" string can take one of several forms:
+Location expressions given by the "locExpr" string can take one of several forms:

     - A flat hex virtual address  (e.g.: 7ffc1840)
     - A register location (e.g.: "@rcx")